 Who can apply?
 2Ls and 3Ls

-Is this program year-long or semester-long?
-Semester long with option to enroll as an “advanced” student in a second semester, with the professor’s approval.
+Is the program year-long or semester-long?
+Semester-long with the option to enroll as an “advanced” student in a second semester, with the professor’s approval.

 How many credits?
 4

-The IJEC is generally open to 10-14 students per semester.
-In order to enroll in the IJEC, students must submit an application to the Clinic, have an interview with the Supervising Attorney, and be accepted into the IJEC by the Supervising Attorney and Clinic’s Director.
-In order to qualify for the IJEC, students must take or complete any one of the following courses as either co-requisite course or a pre-requisite course: Business Organizations, Corporations, Broker-dealer, Securities Regulation I, Securities Regulation II, Investment Law and Practice, Hedge Funds, or similar subject matter courses.
+The IJEC I is generally open to 10 students per semester.
+In order to enroll in IJEC I students must submit an application to the Clinic, have an interview with the Supervising Attorney, and be accepted into the IJEC by the Supervising Attorney and Clinic’s Director.
+In order to qualify for the IJEC I students must complete or enroll in any one of the following requisite courses listed above

 We also recommend that students take courses in evidence, trial advocacy, accounting for lawyers, and alternative dispute resolution to prepare for the work of the IJEC.